 Interesting fact: The Pont-Canal de l’Orb is located close to the famous seven-rise lock staircase of Fonserannes, so if you barge the Canal du Midi in this area, you can see both points of interest!

 Whichever hotel barge you choose for your voyage of gentle exploration, there are so many opportunities to see the exceptional aqueducts of France.
-With their innovative architectural designs spanning from Roman times to the nineteenth century, you’ll likely visit some unforgettable aqueduct crossings when you barge on France’s most famous canals.
+With their innovative architectural designs created over the centuries, you’ll likely visit some unforgettable aqueduct crossings when you barge on France’s most famous canals.

 For information delivered to your doorstep, order a free copy of our brochure or perhaps have a no-obligation chat with a member of our team: Contact Form.